jihadkhawaja/Egroo/README.md

 ```
 _If your database is setup correctly you should find the database along with your models tables added to it._

-#### Notice
-This project is under heavy refactoring and development, You may contribute once a release is published.

 ---

 #### Discord